acgerstein/diskImageR/README.md

 # diskImageR
-diskImageR package to analyze diffusion disk assays
+diskImageR: a package to analyze diffusion disk assays for resistance parameters